ovh/docs/pages/web/hosting/logs_and_statistics/guide.en-sg.md

 The dashboard of OVHcloud Web Statistics is presented in 6 sections in the left-hand panel.

-- Dashboard: visualises the website traffic on your Web Hosting plan.
+- Dashboard: Visualises the website traffic on your Web Hosting plan.
-- Browsers: shows a ranking of the most used internet browsers to view your sites.
+- Browsers: Shows a ranking of the most used internet browsers to view your sites.
-- Geolocalization: groups site visitors according to their location.
+- Geolocalization: Groups site visitors according to their location.
-- Requests: displays the ranking of the most visited pages on your sites.
+- Requests: Displays the ranking of the most visited pages on your sites.
-- Robots: visualises the automated attempts to connect to your sites.
+- Robots: Visualises the automated attempts to connect to your sites.
-- Status: displays statistics of the failures and successes encountered, based on the HTTP codes returned.
+- Status: Displays statistics of the failures and successes encountered, based on the HTTP codes returned.
-- FAQ: opens the section dedicated to frequently asked questions.
+- FAQ: Opens the section dedicated to frequently asked questions.

 The `Period selection` box allows you to select a specific time frame.